tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 	          '/Users/davidm/templates', ]

-However, there are a number of problems with this.
-First you have to add in the path for each setting, each time.
+However, there are several problems with this.
+First, you have to add in the path for each setting, each time.
 Second, if you are running the app on different operating systems the backslashes have to be constructed differently.

 W> ### Don't hard code Paths!
-W> **The road to hell is paved with hard coded paths.** [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) - meaning that when you run it on another computer, it probably won't work!
+W> **The road to hell is paved with hard-coded paths.** [Hard-coding paths](http://en.wikipedia.org/wiki/Hard_coding) is a [software engineering anti-pattern](http://sourcemaking.com/antipatterns), and will make your project [less portable](http://en.wikipedia.org/wiki/Software_portability) - meaning that when you run it on another computer, it probably won't work!

 ### Dynamic Paths
 A better solution is to make use of built-in Python functions to work out the path of your `templates` directory automatically.
 This way, an absolute path can be obtained regardless of where you place your Django project's code.
-This in turn means that your project becomes more *portable.*
+This, in turn, means that your project becomes more *portable.*

 At the top of your `settings.py` file, there is a variable called `BASE_DIR`.
 This variable stores the path to the directory in which your project's `settings.py` module is contained.
 This is obtained by using the special Python `__file__` attribute, which is [set to the path of your settings module](http://stackoverflow.com/a/9271479).
 Using this as a parameter to `os.path.abspath()` guarantees the *absolute path* to the `settings.py` module.
 The call to `os.path.dirname()` then provides the reference to the absolute path of the *directory containing* the `settings.py` module.
 Calling `os.path.dirname()` again removes another directory layer, so that `BASE_DIR` then points to `<workspace>/tango_with_django_project/`.
 If you are curious, you can see how this works by adding the following lines to your `settings.py` file.